origin459/Contextual_Targetting_with_LLM/README.md

 - **Frontend Interface**: Users can select the data type (text or image) and upload files for analysis.
 - **Text Analysis**: Sentiment analysis, emotion detection, and categorization using the Gemma model.
 - **Image Analysis**: Contextual insights from images using the LLava 7B model.
-- **API Integration**: RESTful API with Flask to interact with the models.
 - **Customizable Models**: Models are prompt-engineered and can be customized within `text.py` and `image.py`.

 ## Setup